Month: February 2023

 By: Karina Hollingsworth It was a sunny, cool day at Clear Lake Park with a light breeze that quickly came and went.
 The breeze allowed the fishing line to freely float in the peaceful water while awaiting the first bite of the day.
 “It’s relaxing.”
 Wanda Franklin said.
 This is the kind of day Willard […]

 One night in August 1973, an artist named DJ Kool Herc set down two vinyl disks, scratching them in a way that sounded unusual at the time.
 He could not have guessed what impact that one moment would ultimately have on music.
 Since then, other artists from around the world have pushed the boundaries of […]

-By Amber Land Standing in front of the Martin Luther King building at Texas Southern University is an iconic sculpture called African Queen Mother.
-Some see it as a fountain—others view it as a landmark for campus directions; however, the 12-foot sculpture is more than that and dates back to early stories passed down through […]
+By Amber Land HOUSTON – Standing in front of the Martin Luther King building at Texas Southern University is an iconic sculpture called African Queen Mother.
+Many view it as a large fountain or a landmark for campus directions.
+However, the 12-foot sculpture has historical significance and dates back to early folktales passed down through […]